vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/login.md

 <br />

-# Log In as a Guest
+# Log In and Create a Temporary Profile

 A temporary or guest user profile lets you build a frictionless PowaTag experience by allowing users to start making payments without requiring a PowaTag account.
 Guest accounts are deleted after an hour of inactivity.

-1. Log in as an anonymous get user using the LoginManager:
+1. Log in as an anonymous guest user using the LoginManager:

     <pre>LoginManager lm = LoginManager.GetInstance();
    AccessToken accessToken = await lm.GuestLoginAsync();